datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-You have to make a prediction and tell the bikestore owner.
-Which of these options will you choose?
-Your prediction should be the average number of bikes rented per hour.
+If you are to go to the bikestore owner and come up with a prediction about the number of bikes that are going to be rented in the next hour, which of these measures would you choose?
+You should choose option B - average no.of bikes rented per hour.

 ---